AppleGreen Cottage

 8 - Open the zipper so the zipper PULL is somewhere in the middle, then cut off excess zipper tape.
 Make a few stitches at ⅛" (0.3cm) away from the tape end to make a new zipper stopper:

-PART 3 - MAKE THE FOLDS
+PART 3 - Make the Folds

 1- Turn your tube wrong side out. (yes!)
 Place on a flat surface and position the zipper in the center.
 Measure and double-check, then press both edges.
 Edgestitch both of them using a long stitch: